Implications of gauge freedom for nonrelativistic quantum electrodynamics: Introduction

 In Sec. \ref{pd} we consider photodetection theory.
-We emphasise that gauge-ambiguities arise because it is not always clear that any one definition of ``photon" is always the most operationally relevant.
-For example, the Coulomb-gauge definition, which uses the transverse electric field ${\bf E}_{\rm T}$, has recently been adopted in ultrastrong-coupling light-matter physics literature \cite{stefano_resolution_2019,settineri_gauge_2019}.
-However, as has been known for some time, the natural lineshape prediction has been found to be closer to experiment if photons are defined relative to the multipolar-gauge \cite{power_coulomb_1959,milonni_natural_1989,woolley_gauge_2000,stokes_gauge_2013}.
-This definition uses the gauge-invariant transverse displacement field ${\bf D}_{\rm T}$, which equals the {\em total} electric field ${\bf E}$ away from the source and is therefore local, unlike ${\bf E}_{\rm T}$ \cite{cohen-tannoudji_photons_1989,biswas_virtual_1990,milonni_photodetection_1995,power_analysis_1997,power_time_1999,power_time_1999-1,sabin_fermi_2011,stokes_noncovariant_2012,buchholz_there_1994}.
+We emphasize that gauge ambiguities arise because it is not always clear that any one definition of ``photon" is always the most operationally relevant.
+For example, the Coulomb gauge definition has recently been preferred in ultrastrong-coupling light-matter physics literature \cite{stefano_resolution_2019,settineri_gauge_2021}.
+However, as has been known for some time, certain predictions, such as the natural lineshape of spontaneous emission, have been found to be closer to experiment if photons are defined relative to the multipolar gauge \cite{power_coulomb_1959,fried_vector_1973,davidovich_theory_1980,milonni_natural_1989,woolley_gauge_2000,stokes_gauge_2013}.

 We identify how the definitions of the subsystems, as controlled by the choice of gauge, are related to photodetection divergences \cite{drummond_unifying_1987,stokes_extending_2012}.
-We calculate various local energy-densities, including virtual contributions, in the vicinity of a dipole, and determine the relation between subsystem gauge-relativity and electromagnetic dressing.
-We extend these considerations to cavity QED beyond standard regimes, and discuss how subsystem gauge-relativity relates to weak-measurements of intra-cavity subsystems and to ground state superradiance.
+We determine the relation between subsystem gauge relativity and electromagnetic dressing.
+We extend these considerations to cavity QED beyond standard regimes, and discuss how subsystem gauge relativity relates to weak measurements of intra-cavity subsystems and to ground state superradiance.
 We briefly mention outlook for predictions regarding extra-cavity fields.
 Finally, we summarise in Sec. \ref{conc}.